Nursery and Reception are known as The Early Years Foundation Stage (EYFS).

 We work in continuous partnership with parents/ carers and welcome them to be involved in school life as much as possible.
 We strive to keep parents/ carers continuously informed about what the children are learning about and how they can help at home.
 We do this through the use of email contact, letters, home/ school books and information sessions.

-At the end of Reception, children are assessed against the 17 Early Learning Goals (EYFS) across the areas outlined above.
+When children start in Reception, it is a statutory requirement that each child is assessed individually.
+The baseline assessment is a starting point that gives a snapshot of where each individual pupil is at the beginning of the year with communication, language and literacy, and in maths.
+Observations also play a large roll in EYFS: EYFS staff observe the children on a daily basis to identify individual qualities, strengths and needs.
+We strongly believe the importance of having regular communication and an open dialogue with parents, especially should a need arise.
+At the end of the year, each child is assessed against the 17 Early Learning Goals (EYFS) across the areas outlined above.
 Parents/carers have regular opportunities to find out about how their child is progressing towards these throughout their time in Nursery and Reception and to add information about how they feel their child is progressing.